CallumRowston/CallumRowston_T1A3/README.md

 The following instructions are also available in the [help file](docs/help.md).

-1. From GitHub, download the [repository](https://github.com/CallumRowston/CallumRowston_T1A3) to your computer.
+1. From the [GitHub repository](https://github.com/CallumRowston/CallumRowston_T1A3), download the source files to your computer.
    Alternatively you can clone the repository by entering the following command in the terminal:

     `git clone https://github.com/CallumRowston/CallumRowston_T1A3.git`

-2. Using the terminal, navigate to the `src` folder from where you have saved or cloned the repository by entering:
+2. Using the terminal, navigate to the `src` folder from the directory where you have saved or cloned the repository by entering:

     `cd CallumRowston_T1A3/src`